Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

-Table \ref{ta:en_aveRank} summarizes the average rank of ensemble methods along with their embedded base models in terms of AUPR.
+The average rank of ensemble methods along with their embedded base models in terms of AUPR are summarized in Table \ref{ta:en_aveRank}.
 The Base column denotes the average ranks of default base models, and the ``$\circ$" following the $AveRank$ denotes that the corresponding ensemble method is statistically superior to the base model using Wilcoxon signed rank test at 5\% level.
-The detail numerical AUPR results are listed in Appendix Tables \ref{ta:en_S2}-\ref{ta:en_S4}.
+The detailed numerical AUPR results are listed in Appendix Tables \ref{ta:en_S2}-\ref{ta:en_S4}.
 We find that all three ensemble methods achieve better average rank compared to the base models in all prediction settings.
 ELS is the most effective method and significantly outperforms the base models in all prediction settings.
 This is because ELS emphasizes on \textit{difficult} drugs and targets by considering local imbalance.
 EGS aiming to reduce the global imbalance level comes next and its advantage over base models is significant as well.
 ERS using a totally random sampling strategy is the third one and only achieves significant improvement in S3 and S4.

 Furthermore, to check the effectiveness of the proposed ensemble methods on each base model, we calculate the average rank of the three ensemble methods on all datasets for each prediction setting and base model and pick up the best ones to show in Table \ref{ta:en_best_bm}.
 We divide the employed base models into two groups based on their performance in Table \ref{ta:DTImodel_result}: moderate base models (ALADIN, BLMNII and MLkNNSC) and good base models (NRLMF, WkNN, and WkNNIR).
 Regarding the moderate base models, ERS, EGS and ELS are most effective on MLkNNSC, ALADIN and BLMNII, respectively.
 When it comes to good models, ELS usually outperforms the other two ensemble methods.
-ERS along with EGS only tie for the first place for NRLMF in S2.
-EGS is the top one only for WkNNIR in S3.
+EGS is the top one only for NRLMF in S2 and WkNNIR in S3.
 This suggests that ELS is more beneficial to base models with better prediction performance.